 (Rev) By September 30 eEach year, the Science Service Provider shall determine the level of observer coverage for of fishing on ROP longline trips in the most recent year for which this data is available.

+In addition, there is a key element that is missing and this related to the lack of consideration of the huge difference in the amount of total catch taken by the PS compared to the LL

 PNA and Tokelau Response: The purse seine fishery takes around 70% of the catch of target stocks.
 But we also understand that the longline fishery takes over 90% of the billfish catch, over 90% of turtles that are caught, and nearly 90% of the shark catch.
 When the importance of observers for providing information on compliance with bycatch measures is taken into account, there is no apparent technical reason for the observed coverage of longline vessels for compliance purposes to be any less than on purse seine vessels.

+Also the proposed approach does not take into account feasibility issues related to the large number of LL vessels (approx. 3000) compared to the number of PS vessels (approx. 300).

 PNA and Tokelau Response: SPC already make estimates of the overall coverage rates for longline fleets (4.2% and 4.4% respectively for 2021 and 2022), and that is all that is needed (see para 23, WCPFC-SC19-2023/ST-IP-02: Status Of Observer Data Management).

+TCC shall [adopt] a [scheme for randomly sampling observer-related cases] from the online compliance case file system for the purse seine fishery on a trip basis designed [to achieve the level of coverage in the CMR for ROP purse seine trips determined for the longline fishery] under paragraph a).

+[EU]: Deadline and clear process/workplan is missing to develop and then adopt the scheme on time for TCC20.

 PNA and Tokelau Response: We expect that the Secretariat could be tasked to present to TCC20 a draft sampling scheme and plan for implementation of the scheme for agreement by TCC.

+[EU]: how random should the selection be?
+Random will not provide any representative picture and therefore offer very little added value.

 PNA and Tokelau Response: We expect that using information on reported cases from a random sample of purse seine trips would be representative of reported cases across the purse seine fishery, and would be clearly more representative than the current pattern of coverage of the longline fishery.

+Selecting random observer related cases from the CCFS for the purse seine fishery can completely distort and bias the CMS exercise.
+We could end up considering vessels only from a few flags and operating in certain months where potential non compliances would have a different impact on the fishery (for instance the importance of non-compliances during the FAD closures could have a bigger impact than those committed out of the FAD closure).

 PNA and Tokelau Response: With a random sample we expect the result to be broadly representative.
 Please imagine how representative are the results of a longline coverage of 5% where the flag states can largely determine the pattern of coverage.

+[EU]: What would be the purpose of having 100% observers on board purse seiners if we are not going to take into account this work?
+In addition, 100% coverage in the PS is necessary for implementing FADs closure, whereas LL are not required to implement such provisions.